ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 The reason for keeping the second set is to be able to resume training in case the training process gets interrupted somehow.

 To resume training using the latest weights and the whole history of progress so far you have to specify the `--model_resume_path` argument.
-You can avoid saving the latest weights and the overall progress so far by using the argument `--skip_save_progress_weights`, but you will not be able to resume it afterwards.
+You can avoid saving the latest weights and the overall progress so far by using the argument `--skip_save_progress`, but you will not be able to resume it afterwards.
 Another available option is to load a previously trained model as an initialization for a new training process.
 In this case Ludwig will start a new training process, without knowing any progress of the previous model, no training statistics, nor the number of epochs the model has been trained on so far.
 It's not resuming training, just initializing training with a previously trained model with the same model definition, and it is accomplished through the `--model_resume_path` argument.